BI/dc.js/web/docs/api-latest.md

                                {'dimension' : anotherDimension, 'columnName' : 'anotherColumnName'}];
 //which column name from the CSV contains the value for measuring the data var measure_column = 'value';
-// create a row chart under #sankey element using the default global chart group var chart = dc.rowChart("#sankey")
+// create a sankey chart under #sankey element using the default global chart group var chart = dc.sankey("#sankey")
                .dimColPairs(dimensionColumnnamePairs)
                .measure_column(measure_column);